hpatches/hpatches-benchmark/README.md

 patch = image(start_row=PATCH_IDX*65, end_row=(PATCH_IDX+1)*65);
 ```

-> Note: Patches with the same index has been extracted from the same location in the scene (plus some additional noise).
+> Note: Patches with the same index in the training set have been extracted from the same location in the scene (plus some additional noise).

 <a id=csv-descriptors></a>
 ### Creating the CSV descriptor files